 Please submit the official scores from one of the following (other standardized tests may also be considered.)
 Your scores must be sent to our office directly by the testing company.
 We cannot accept these documents directly from you.
 Choose one of the following options:

 - IELTS score of 5.5 or above: http://www.ielts.org

-- If you are funded by an organization, please make sure the type of English test is acceptable by the organization.
+*If you are funded by an organization, please make sure the type of English test is also acceptable to the funding organization.

 Your official high school or university transcripts must be mailed directly from your high school or university to MTSU.
 We cannot accept these documents from you unless they have been provided to you in an unopened official envelope with an embossed stamp or inked seal across the flap of the envelope.
 If you are a transfer student, we will require your high school transcript only if you have completed less than 24 hours of university coursework.

 If you have attended university level courses outside the U.S. then you must have your foreign transcripts evaluated by any one of the Current Members on www.naces.org, such as: